TheSimmer101/wordle/README.md

 We have used multiple libraries to create this game, but lucky for you guys, there’s a way to avoid installing all of them to play our game.
 You can use Docker!

 Docker is a software platform that helped us develop, deploy, and manage our application efficiently by packaging it into containers to ensure consistent performance across various environments.
 With our Dockerfile, accessing and running our game is quick and easy!
 This is available for both Linux, Windows, and Mac.
+Docker is not mandatory, but if you choose not to use it, please be sure to install all required dependencies (g++, Makefile, ncurses, Hunspell)

 #### Here’s how you can do it:
 * Git clone this repository first in your terminal and make it your currently open directory